Rizwana1916/NoteTaker-app/README.md

 You can deploy the NoteTaker App on platforms like AWS, DigitalOcean, or other cloud services.
 Choose the deployment option that best fits your needs.

-Feedback and Contributions
+Feedback and contributions

 Feedback and contributions are welcome!
-Feel free to submit issues or pull requests on the GitHub repository.
+Feel free to submit issues or pull requests on the [GitHub repository](https://github.com/Rizwana1916/NoteTaker-app/tree/main).

 Support